cisco-open/jalapeno/infra/telemetry/README.md

-# Voltron Infrastructure: Telemetry
+# Jalapeno Infrastructure: Telemetry

 ## Deployment

-To deploy Voltron's telemetry infrastructure, configure `hosts.json` to reflect which devices you would like telemetry data to be streamed from.
+To deploy Jalapeno's telemetry infrastructure, configure `hosts.json` to reflect which devices you would like telemetry data to be streamed from.

 Once your hosts file is filled, run:
 ```